shaikhsirajudin/Notes/Latest/git-command.md

 */
 ```

-◾git show
+◾ git show

-◾git status
+◾ git status

-#To grow and mark the changes or history
+# To grow and mark the changes or history
-◾git branch
+◾ git branch

-◾git checkout
+◾ git checkout

 ```
 git checkout pr/123